rashed9810/Form-Submission-and-Display-Application-in-Vanila-Javascript/README.md

 Client-side Validation: All fields are required to be filled before submission.
 Backend Integration: Submitted information is sent to a backend server for storage in a database.
 Data Retrieval: The application retrieves the stored data from the database and displays it on the client-side.
-Technology Stack:
+Technology Stack
 This project can be implemented using various technologies.
 Common choices include:

+HTML
+CSS
-HTML, CSS, JavaScript
+JavaScript
 This project is estimated to be completed within 1 day assuming some prior knowledge of web development and chosen technologies.

-Getting Started:
+Getting Started

-Clone the repository:
+Clone the Repository
-Bash
+bash

+Copy code
 git clone [repository_url]
-Use code with caution.
+Note: Use code with caution.

-Install dependencies:
+Install Dependencies
 Follow the specific instructions for your chosen technology stack to install necessary libraries and packages.

-Run the application:
+Run the Application
 Refer to the specific documentation for your chosen framework or language for running the application locally.

-Testing:
+Testing
 Thoroughly test the form functionality, including validation and data submission.
 Verify that the data is successfully stored in the database and retrieved for display.
-Deployment:
+Deployment
 Deploy the application to a web hosting platform once development and testing are complete.